 2.5 Aircraft Meteorological Stations

-Note: the structure of section 2.5 now departs from the standard structure which comprised sub-sections "General", "Location and composition" and "Frequency and timing of observations".
-This is a transitional step towards the eventual migration to the Manual on WIGOS, where the structure may be modified further.1.
-Aircraft Based Observations
+Note: The structure of section 2.5 now departs from the standard structure which comprised sub-sections "General", "Location and composition" and "Frequency and timing of observations".
+This is a transitional step towards the eventual migration to the Manual on WIGOS, where the structure may be modified further.

-Introduction
+General

-Note: Aircraft based observations are defined as a set of measurements of one or more meteorological variables, along with the required observational metadata, made at a particular time or according to a defined schedule at a location or series of locations in three dimensional space from an aircraft platform (Aircraft Meteorological Station).
-Such observations might be made or obtained from commercial passenger, military, private business, unmanned or other aircraft, utilising either existing or purpose-deployed sensors, systems and/or avionics software.
+Note: Aircraft based observations might be made or obtained from commercial passenger, military, private business, unmanned or other aircraft, utilising either existing or purpose-deployed sensors, systems and/or avionics software.

-Members shall arrange for meteorological observations to be made by aircraft of its national registry operating on national and international air routes and for the recording, processing and reporting of these observations on the WMO GTS.
+Members shall arrange for meteorological observations to be made, and reported on the WMO Information System (WIS), by aircraft of its national registry operating on national and international air routes.

-Note:
+Notes:

 In general, three categories of aircraft based observations are described within [REF Guide to the GOS, Section 3.4] and from which Members should consider utilising as a source of such observations:

-WMO aircraft based Observations
+WMO aircraft based observations

-ICAO aircraft based Observations
+ICAO aircraft based observations

-Other aircraft based Observations
+Other aircraft based observations

 Each of these sources of aircraft based observations and the systems from which they can be obtained are described in detail in [REF Guide to the GOS, Section 3.4].
-Information on aircraft observations and reports that can be derived from aircraft observations under ICAO provisions may be found in the Technical Regulations (WMO-No. 49), Volume II — Meteorological Service for International Air Navigation, Part 1, [C.3.1.j 5.
+Information on aircraft observations and reports that can be derived from aircraft observations under ICAO provisions may be found in the Technical Regulations (WMO-No. 49), Volume II — Meteorological Service for International Air Navigation, Part 1.

+Members should participate in the WMO Aircraft Meteorological Relay (AMDAR) observing system.

+Notes:

-Members shall give special consideration to participation in the WMO Aircraft Meteorological Relay (AMDAR) observing system and, in doing so, should comply with the general guidance provided in [REF Guide to the GOS, Section 3.4, section 2.1 AMDAR Observing System Development and Operation] for AMDAR programme development and operation.
+Guidance on AMDAR programme development and operation is provided in [REF Guide to the GOS, Section 3.4, section 2.1 AMDAR Observing System Development and Operation]

-Note: Aircraft based observations from the AMDAR system can be supplemented by observations derived from ICAO regulated Aircraft Reports and 3rd party ABO systems as described in [REF Guide to the GOS, Section 3.4, sections 2.2 and 2.3].
+Aircraft based observations from the AMDAR system can be supplemented by observations derived from ICAO regulated Aircraft Reports and 3rd party ABO systems as described in [REF Guide to the GOS, Section 3.4, sections 2.2 and 2.3].

 Requirements